jekymin8232/mcorpai-com/README.md

 Collaboration is open to anyone, anywhere in the world. https://mcorpai.org/

+I am particularly interested in developing practical, accessible, and resilient AI systems that can continue to operate even in environments with little or no infrastructure.

 My long-term goal is to establish a small and focused AI research institute with a team of approximately 3 to 5 people.

 A stable and sustainable research environment is essential for long-term innovation and development.